iSeg: Interactive 3D Segmentation via Interactive Attention: Method

 Similar to our encoder's training, we translate the problem to the 2D domain and harness the power of the 2D foundation model \cite{kirillov2023segment} for our 3D decoder learning (\cref{fig:system}).
 We project the mesh probability map with a differentiable rasterizer to a probability image $I_p^{\theta'} = \Rcal(\Mcal, p, \theta') \in [0, 1]^{w' \times h' \times 2}$, where $\theta'$ is the viewing angle, and the image channels represent the segment and background probabilities.
 Then, we project the 3D clicks to their corresponding 2D pixels and use them as prompts to segment the rendered color mesh image with the 2D segmentation model, resulting in the supervising probability mask $I_m^{\theta'} \in \{0, 1\}^{w' \times h' \times 2}$.
 We randomize the viewing direction $\theta'$ and train our decoder subject to the optimization objective:

 where $\text{CE}$ denotes the binary cross-entropy loss.

-To prepare data for our 3D decoder training, we simulate user clicks and generate probability masks from the 2D model \cite{kirillov2023segment}.
-The data generation process includes 2 phases.
-First, we pick a subset of the mesh vertices uniformly, where each vertex is regarded as a single positive click.
-For each selected vertex, we generate random views, feed each one through the 2D foundation model, and get the reference segmentation mask.
-Then, for each view, we randomly sample another vertex visible within the viewing angle, which is set to be a positive or a negative click, and compute the updated segmentation by the 2D model.
+To prepare data for our 3D decoder training, we simulate user clicks and generate masks from the 2D model \cite{kirillov2023segment}.
+The data generation process includes two phases.
+First, we pick a \camrdy{small training} subset of \camrdy{3\% of the} mesh vertices \siga{well distributed over the shape using Farthest Point Sampling \cite{eldar1997FPS}}, where each vertex is regarded as a single positive click.
+For each vertex, we generate random views, feed each one through the 2D foundation model, and get the reference segmentation mask.
+Then, for each view, we sample another \camrdy{training} vertex visible within the viewing angle, which is set to be a positive or a negative click, and compute the updated segmentation by the 2D model.
 According to its type, we require the second click to increase or decrease the previous segmentation mask to obtain rich and diverse training data.

 As seen in \cref{fig:system}, the supervision signal is highly inconsistent.
 The 3D shape and the same clicks are interpreted differently by the 2D model, yielding strong variations in the 2D segmentation masks.
-Nonetheless, our method reveals a coherent underlying 3D segmentation function out of the noisy 2D measurements.
+Nevertheless, our method reveals a coherent underlying 3D segmentation function out of the noisy 2D measurements.
 Our decoder utilizes the robust distilled 3D vertex features, applies their interaction with the clicked points, and computes the region probability map directly in 3D. \ourmethod{} segmentaitons are view-consistent \textit{by construction}, improving substantially over its training data.
 Furthermore, although trained with only 2D supervision, \ourmethod{} delineates meaningful regions in 3D that are not entirely visible in a single 2D projection (\cref{fig:view_generalization}).